wangby511/System-Design-Architecture-and-Infra/design-common.md

 ### DNS - Domain Name System

-DNS is the Internet’s naming service that maps human-friendly domain names to machine-readable IP addresses.
-When a user enters a domain name in the browser, the browser has to translate the domain name to IP address by asking the DNS infrastructure.
+DNS is the Internet’s naming service that **maps human-friendly domain names to machine-readable IP addresses.
+This IP address will take the users to the specified proxy server.** When a user enters a domain name in the browser, the browser has to translate the domain name to IP address by asking the DNS infrastructure.
 Once the desired IP address is obtained, the user’s request is forwarded to the destination web server.

 An A Record maps a hostname to one or more IP addresses, while the CNAME(Canonical Name record) record maps one domain name (an alias) to another (the canonical name).
 CNAME can be: from subdomain to parent domain, from subdomain to subdomain, from subdomain to other root domain, etc.